HoundSmallFrance

 Frequently Asked Questions

-Is the Norman Artesien Basset a good apartment dog?
+Is the Norman Artesien Basset good with families?

 Does the Norman Artesien Basset bark a lot?